Worker Management Overview

 WRM does not exist in isolation — it connects to several other areas of the Raytio platform:

-• Projects — work items and epic template slots reference WRM roles, so the same role definitions are shared between how work is assigned and how workers are configured.
+- Projects — work items and epic template slots reference WRM roles, so the same role definitions are shared between how work is assigned and how workers are configured.
+Domains can be linked to a project portfolio, and domain repositories are the repositories tracked as external systems.

 Multi-tenancy

 Like all Raytio modules, WRM is fully tenant-scoped.
-Provider configurations, worker definitions, workers, and role memories all belong to a specific tenant.
-Starter data (built-in providers, models, and worker definitions) is provided per tenant and can be customised without affecting other tenants.
+Provider configurations, worker definitions, workers, domains, assignments, memories, and knowledge sources all belong to a specific tenant.
+Starter data (built-in providers, models, worker definitions, and knowledge sources) is provided per tenant and can be customised without affecting other tenants.